 4. Might the application of this policy/practice lead to discrimination, harassment or victimisation?
 Might it result in less favourable treatment for particular equality groups or give rise to indirect discrimination?

-The policy and procedure is not anticipated to lead to discrimination, harassment or victimisation of an applicant from a protected characteristic group.
-The policy/procedure will not result in less favourable treatment for any particular equality group, or give rise to indirect discrimination.
+The policy is not likely to lead to any discrimination, harassment or victimisation.
+It is not expected that it will result in less favourable treatment for any particular equality groups, nor that it will give rise to indirect discrimination.